angarsky/diveintopython/learn/classes/class_decorator.md

 ### Python Class Property Decorator

-Python class property decorators are defined with the `@property` syntax.
+Class property decorators are defined with the `@property` syntax.
 They can be used to modify the class properties.

 ```python
 class MyClass: